 Income – The rebrand was never just about money, but while domestic broadcast revenues have slowed (remaining around £5bn), international broadcast revenues have increased and are likely to grow from current £2.3bn to £3.2bn by start of 2019/20 season.

 We are incredibly proud of our work with the Premier League and the strength of our relationship.
-Now in our fifth year, we continue to be excited by the brand and the potential of what is still to come.
+Now in our eighth year, we continue to be excited by the brand and the potential of what is still to come.